 - Lastly, you may offer to pay in cash.
 This eliminates the risk for the seller, as this reduces the risk of the buyer falling short on a mortgage payment before closing.
 If not a complete payment, offer to pay a significant portion of the cost as a down payment on cash.

-Also, it would be wise to remove contingencies if you are involved in a serious bid war.
-Contingency plans allow you to back out of the contract and get back your earnest money if you are unable to make the full payment or if you change your mind.
+Also, it would be wise to remove contingencies if you are involved in a serious bidding wars.
+Contingency plans allow you to back out of the contract. also you will get back your earnest money if you are unable to make the full payment or if you change your mind.
 This is highly unattractive for the sellers.
 So removing your contingency improves your prospects as the one to close on the deal.

 Affiliated Mortgage has an extensive realtor partner network.
 Our partners can help you secure a home purchase at the best possible rates.
 Click here to schedule a call now!

 Contact us at (605) 718-9820 or schedule a call.
 We will let our mortgage experts help you with your home loan.